Jenny Barber - Early Years Consultant

 The Laughter Factor

-course is for anyone working with children in an early years setting and is a
+This course is for anyone working with children in an early years setting and is a half day course

 The training I deliver covers a wide range of subject areas and can be tweeked to fit your needs.
 My aim is to work with practitioners to help them reflect and develop their practice, feel inspired in their work and ultimately bring about better outcomes for children.